The problem nobody is talking about

 For 90%+ of businesses, the answer is no. Your site is invisible.
 It doesn't exist in the AI search world.
 And that world is growing fast.

-ChatGPT has over 200 million weekly active users.
-Perplexity passed 15 million.
-Google's AI Overviews now appear on roughly 30% of search queries.
+ChatGPT has over 800 million weekly active users.
+Perplexity has passed 25 million monthly users.
+Google's AI Overviews now show up on anywhere from 18% to over 50% of search queries, depending on who's counting.
 These aren't experimental toys anymore.
 They're where people get answers.

 Here's what makes this different from regular SEO: in traditional search, you at least show up on page 3 or page 7.
 You exist.
 In AI search, you either get cited or you don't.
 There's no page 2.
 You're visible or invisible.
 Binary.

-I've audited over 100 sites for AI search readiness in the last six months.
+I've built an automated audit pipeline that checks AI search readiness across 10 categories.
 The patterns are clear.
 Most sites fail for the same handful of reasons, and most of those reasons are fixable in a weekend.

 What AI search engines actually want